Inklingo

 paren

-Use this as a formal command, often given by authority figures like police or military, to stop movement.
+Use this as a formal command, often given by authority figures like police or military, to make a group stop immediately.

 A simple drawing showing three figures walking along a path.
 The leading figure has stopped and holds one hand out in front of them with an open palm, signaling the other two figures to halt.